dphfox/Fusion/docs/api-reference/errors-and-messages.md

 ```
 'number' keys aren't accepted in the property table of `New`.
-Make sure you're only passing strings or symbols as keys.
 ```

 When you create an instance in Fusion using [New](../new),